BoogieMonster1O1/astropi/setup/flashing-sd.md

 2. Open Raspberry Pi Imager and click on `CHOOSE OS`.
 Select the appropriate OS image from the list.
 3. Click on `CHOOSE STORAGE` and select the SD card.
 4. Edit the settings for Wi-Fi, locale, and keyboard layout, if needed.
+You may want to enable SSH (if not already).
 5. Click on `WRITE` to start flashing the SD card.
 6. Remove the SD card once the process is complete.